by Terry Heick

 This could also be accomplished through adaptive learning software, smart apps, and a blended approach to learning that mixes precise decoding instruction driven by personal learning algorithms, mixed with “human” teaching of the art and science of media design.

-2. Social traction will represent a kind of assessment
+2. Connectivity could represent a new kind of assessment

 Rather than measurement, true assessment is the process of uncovering understanding.
 Figuring out what a learner does and does not understanding, and moving forward from there.